-- medicine audits
+medicine audits

 - care plans

 - training records

 - medicines storage temperatures

+Areas for improvement identified at the last medicines management inspection were reviewed and the assessment of compliance recorded as met, partially met, or not met.
 The findings of the inspection were provided to the person in charge at the conclusion of the inspection.